Think – Ask – Know – Execute

 #3: Read Your Manuals

 Familiarizing yourself with your hot-melt equipment operator’s manual is an investment in your safety.
-Always refer to the operator’s manual not only tells the best way to set-up and maintain the equipment, but also outlines safety best practices and preventative maintenance.
+Always refer to the operator’s manual.
+It not only tells the best way to set-up and maintain the equipment, but also outlines safety best practices and preventative maintenance.

 #4: Pay Close Attention

-Many accidents involving hot-melt adhesive happen simply because the operator shifts there focus away from the gluing task.
+Many accidents involving hot-melt adhesive happen simply because the operator shifts their focus away from the gluing task.
 It only takes a moment of distraction to lead to a hot-melt disaster.
-Continued safety relies on the ability to concentrate on the gluing task.
+Continued safety relies on the ability to concentrate on the gluing task – the think part of TAKE 2 for Safety.

 #5: Check Equipment Before Starting